-Title A Surrealist's Map of Ireland Degree of recognition National Media name/outlet BBC Radio 4 Media type Radio Country United Kingdom Date 12/08/2019 Description The French avant-garde playwright and surrealist Antonin Artaud came to Ireland in 1937 with a wooden staff he believed once belonged to St Patrick.
+Title A Surrealist's Map of Ireland Degree of recognition National Media name/outlet BBC Radio 4 Media type Radio Country/Territory United Kingdom Date 12/08/2019 Description The French avant-garde playwright and surrealist Antonin Artaud came to Ireland in 1937 with a wooden staff he believed once belonged to St Patrick.
 Artaud penned numerous postcards to leading cultural figures back home in Paris - including Andre Breton - as he wandered desolately from Cobh to Galway and on to the remote island of Inishmore.
 His self-imposed mission: to return St Patrick's staff to its rightful home while locating the original source of the great and ancient tradition of surrealism.

 He was eventually deported.